ROCCAT Vulcan 120 AIMO

 Are you in the market for a new gaming keyboard?
 If so, I recommend checking out the ROCCAT Vulcan 120 AIMO keyboard.
-I’ll admit this was the first ROCCAT gaming accessory I’d ever used, so I was a bit skeptical, but it blew my expectations out of the water.
-It is—dare I say—more enjoyable to use than my Razer keyboard!
+I’ll admit this was the first ROCCAT gaming accessory I would ever used, so I was a bit skeptical, but it blew my expectations out of the water.
+It is — dare I say — more enjoyable to use than my Razer keyboard!

 What makes it so great?
 Let’s take a look.